a7madZ3Dev/shoes_app_ui/README.md

 # shoes_app_ui 👟👞

-An application with a simple interface that displays a group of shoes of various colors and sizes.
+A simple UI that displays a group of shoes of various colors and sizes.

 <div align="center">